EZO Logo

 IT Capacity planning vs capacity management

-IT capacity management focuses on broader aspects of resource allocation and budgetary requirements.
-Nevertheless, IT capacity planning is essential to ensure smooth operations, gaps and restraints duly serviced and overall align well with future requirements.
+On the other hand, IT capacity management focuses on broader aspects of resource allocation and budgetary requirements.
+Nevertheless, IT capacity planning is essential to ensure smooth operations, duly serviced gaps and restraints, and overall alignment with future business requirements.

 IT capacity management